Springe direkt zu Inhalt

 2019 - 2026

-In the Excellence Strategy research competition run by the German federal and state governments in 2018, seven Clusters of Excellence of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin have been adopted in total.
+In the Excellence Strategy research competition run by the German federal and state governments in 2018, five Clusters of Excellence of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin have been adopted in total.
 This successful acquisition considerably strengthens research in the network of Berlin's scientific institutions as well as the science location Berlin.

 The Berlin University Alliance has won funding as a group in the Universities of Excellence funding line of the German government’s Excellence Strategy.
 The four Berlin partners – Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin – submitted a joint proposal entitled Crossing Boundaries toward an Integrated Research Environment.